wbreeze/awsLambdaImage/README.md

-Resize images on the fly from
-AWS S3 bucket source
-to Amazon Cloudfront CDN
+Resize images on the fly from AWS S3 bucket source to Amazon Cloudfront CDN using Lambda@Edge.
-using Lambda@Edge.

-These files are variations of those given by [Resizing Images with Amazon CloudFront & Lambda@Edge][cdnBlog] at the AWS CDN Blog.
+These files are variations of those given by
+[Resizing Images with Amazon CloudFront & Lambda@Edge][cdnBlog] at the AWS CDN Blog.

-The main change is the method of parsing file size out of the URL.
-I've also broken-up the sources given in the article and added tests.
+In the end, this only works "sort of."
+The `request.js` function works as a "CloudFront" function on the viewer request event.
+Copy it and paste it into the code editor for the function created under the Functions list of the AWS CloudFront console.

+The `resize.js` function gets as far as doing the scaling, but does not substitute the scaled image in the response, nor write the scaled image to the S3 bucket.
+Whatever the reason for this, it does not matter.
+The scaling takes several seconds in the Lambda@Edge environment in which it runs.
+This is an unacceptable delay.

+Scaling on the fly, because of the delay when the image is not cached, isn't such a great idea.

 ## Development